The upside of hacking with EU Space data

 The 1st CASSINI Hackathon will be held simultaneously in 10 European countries from 18-20 June.
 The goal of the hackathon is ‘Digitising Green Spaces’ and three challenges await potential space hackers to achieve this: #1 Discover your city / #2 Staying fit & healthy / #3 Protecting our rural areas.

+In Portugal, the hackathon will be organised by the Instituto Pedro Nunes (IPN), the coordinator of ESA Space Solutions Portugal.
+As a bonus, hackers will receive a participant kit full of goodies and prizes to power your solutions.
+Find out more about the CASSINI Hackathons at hackathons.cassini.eu/portugal!

-Whether you are an experienced hacker or a first timer looking to enter the space industry, National Space Centre will team you up with fellow hackers and experienced mentors to bring your vision to life.
+Whether you are an experienced hacker or a first timer looking to enter the space industry, IPN will team you up with fellow hackers and experienced mentors to bring your vision to life.

 The 3 overall winners will receive over 100 hours of expert mentoring and additional local prizes!
 Thinking about registering?
 Head over to hackathons.cassini.eu/hackers now to sign up!